-The period of time prior to an individual's month of application for AHCCCS coverage, during which a member may be eligible for covered services.
+The period of time prior to an individual's month of application for AHCCCS coverage, during which a member (limited to children under 19, individuals who are pregnant, and individuals who are in the 60-day postpartum period beginning the last day of pregnancy) may be eligible for covered services.
 Prior Quarter Coverage is limited to the three month time period prior to the month of application.
 An applicant may be eligible during any of the three months prior to application if the applicant:

-- 1. Received one or more covered services described in 9 A.A.C.
-22 Article 2 and Article 12, and 9 A.A.C.
-28 Article 2 during the month, and - Would have qualified for Medicaid at the time services were received if the individual had applied regardless of whether the individual is alive when the application is made.
+- Received one or more covered services described in 9 A.A.C.
+Article 2 and Article 12, and 9 A.A.C.
+28, Article 2 during the month, and - Would have qualified for Medicaid at the time services were received if the individual had applied regardless of whether the individual is alive when the application is made.
 Refer to A.A.C.
 R9-22-303.